Field hockey at the 2010 Asian Games

-The Field hockey event at the 2010 Asian Games was held in Guangzhou, Guangdong, China from 13 November 2010 for Women and 15 November 2010 for Men.
-In this tournament, 10 teams played in the men's competition, and 7 teams participated in the women's competition.
+The Field hockey event at the 2010 Asian Games was held in Guangzhou, Guangdong, China from 13 November 2010 for women and 15 November 2010 for men.
+In this tournament, 10 teams played in the men's competition, and 7 teams in the women's competition.
 All matches were played at the Aoti Hockey Field.
+Pakistan became the field hockey Asian champions in the men's event and China in the women's event.